 Generate tickets for identified vulnerabilities

-Create Jira tickets with the identified vulnerabilities, and assigned them to the respective service owners.
+Create Jira tickets with the identified vulnerabilities and assign them to the respective service owners.

 The ticket should provide the complete details of the vulnerabilities, including their severity level, description, and recommended remediations.

 Regular follow-up with the owners to ensure timely remediation of the vulnerabilities.